-- Strengthening the commitment to social and racial equity by reducing public health and economic harms and maximizing community benefits - 5.
+- and to encourage people to adopt and use these clean transportation modes by: - 4.
+Strengthening the commitment to social and racial equity by reducing public health and economic harms and maximizing community benefits - 5.
 Making safety improvements to reduce fatalities and severe injuries of all users toward zero - 6.
 Assessing physical climate risk for transportation infrastructure projects - 7.
 Promoting projects that do not substantially increase passenger vehicle travel - 8.
 Promoting compact infill development while protecting residents and businesses from displacement - 9.
 Developing a zero-emission freight transportation system - 10.
 Protecting natural and working lands."
+(CalSTA 2021b)